ysyk2021/the-power-of-the-pen-how-writing-lists-can-change-your-life/src/chapter-3-2.md

-Chapter 12: Examples of Helpful Lists to Improve Daily Life
+Examples of Helpful Lists to Improve Daily Life
 ===========================================================

 In this chapter, we will explore various examples of lists that can significantly improve your daily life.
 These lists are designed to bring organization, clarity, and efficiency to different aspects of your routines and responsibilities.
 By implementing these helpful lists, you can streamline your tasks, reduce stress, and cultivate a sense of accomplishment.